Same team. Same clients. Twice the leverage.

 What is the right first hire for an agency owner-operator?

-How do you handle the cobbler's-shoes problem with our own agency marketing?
+How do you handle the cobbler's-shoes problem with our own marketing?